Skytliang/SpyGame/README.md

 **Implementaion of our [paper](https://arxiv.org/abs/2310.20499):**

 ```
-ELeveraging Word Guessing Games to Assess the Intelligence of Large Language Models
+Leveraging Word Guessing Games to Assess the Intelligence of Large Language Models
 ```

 :fire: This work aims to leverage word guessing games to assess the intelligence of large language models.